eslint/eslint/docs/src/rules/no-import-assign.md

 ## When Not To Use It

 If you don't want to be notified about modifying imported bindings, you can disable this rule.

+Note that if you are using TypeScript, the compiler will partially catch this error (`ts(2539)` & `ts(2540)`).
+However, it does not catch the `Object.assign` case, so this rule still provides some value to TypeScript users.